Digital marketing system: Customer attitude

 Some customers tend to choose the latter between a right to privacy and other favourable conditions.
-Pieces of evidence show that some customers are willing to allow merchants to use their personal information if they can have something to gain in return, even just small rewards, even though they do worry about their privacy may be invaded.
+Evidence shows that some customers are willing to allow merchants to use their personal information if they can have something to gain in return, even just small rewards, even though they do worry about their privacy may be invaded.
 In addition, digital marketing provide convenience to people.
 In the minds of some customers, this convenience is more important than their privacy, especially for teens.
 Nevertheless, most people are very concerned about whether their privacy is protected.

 Supervision and administration

 Permission marketing is a system where consumers can grant licenses only to a few merchants which are chosen from a large number of merchants.
 Merchants can also post privacy logs to promote transparency and accountability.

 The General Data Protection Regulation (GDPR) is an example which meets the above requirements.
 It stipulates that merchants can collect customers' information only for specific, clear and legitimate purposes and deal with them only in a fair, transparent, and legal manner and merchants must protect this data.
-Customers should be informed that how will their data be used, what will be the effects and other relevant information in a concise, easy-to-understand and freeway so that they can determine whether it is necessary to grant authorization or not.
-Except the right to be informed, the GDPR also provide customers with seven other rights such as the right of access, the right to erasure, the right to restrict processing, the right to object and establishes corresponding accountability system.
+Customers should be informed that how will their data be used, what the effects will be and other relevant information in a concise, easy-to-understand and free way so that they can determine whether it is necessary to grant authorization or not.
+Besides the right to be informed, the GDPR also provides customers with seven other rights such as the right of access, the right to erasure, the right to restrict processing, the right to object and establishes corresponding accountability system.